 The best IAS Self Study Material is available here at BYJU’S Free IAS Prep!

 The internet is a treasure trove of study material for the UPSC exam.
 You can visit BYJU’S Free IAS Prep daily and get the best notes and study material for the IAS exam.
 We update current affairs for UPSC exam every day in the form of our Comprehensive News Analysis (CNA), Topic of the Day (TOD) and PIB sections.
 We also offer NCERT notes on history.
 You can also download NCERT books for free from the link below:

 Step #7: Remember to take breaks

-In the midst of your preparation, don’t turn into a hermit!
+After long hours of study, you must take short breaks to refresh your mind.
 You must allow your mind and body to rejuvenate at regular intervals in order to keep going.
-Indulge in your hobbies when you have some free time.
+Whenever you find some free time, indulge in your hobbies.
 Socialise with friends and family selectively.
-Moderation is the key here.

 Step #8: Have faith and stay motivated

 It takes a lot of guts to go solo in your IAS preparation.
-But success will come to you if you follow a planned approach and be regular in your studies.
+But if you are regular at your studies and plan well, you will surely get success.
 Work hard and smart, and never lose focus.